Lucky-Bank/.github/docs/litepaper-en/README.md

 * In the dApp interface, all these processes may not be visible.
 The borrower simply sends the NFT, receives TON in return, and vice versa when repaying the loan on time.
 * For investors, the AMM lending pool is practically no different from standard DEX liquidity pools, except that these pools have significantly higher exchange fees, and to provide liquidity, one must deposit NFTs of the corresponding collections along with TON/USDT.
 * If this type of lending becomes sufficiently popular, it will be possible to spin it off into a separate service, and thus a new protocol — AMM NFT Marketplace — may emerge in the TON ecosystem.

+#### 2. Peer-to-peer NFT lending

+This technology has already successfully existed in the TON network, but this niche is currently vacant.
+Loans will be implemented in TON and USDT.
+The process consists of the following steps:

+* The borrower sends NFTs for appraisal to bankers.
+* Bankers send the borrower their offers regarding loan amount, term, and interest rate.
+* The borrower selects the best offer and receives the loan.

+#### 3. Automated Peer-to-peer NFT lending

+Thanks to our accumulated experience in developing pool-to-peer smart contracts, we have the opportunity to expand standard peer-to-peer lending, thereby simplifying and speeding up the loan process for borrowers:

+* A banker creates their own liquidity pool and configures lending parameters for the collections they are interested in.
+* The borrower selects the best offer from pre-created ones and receives the loan.

 For more details on the development and roadmap, please refer to the [Roadmap](roadmap.md) section.